datadope-io/datadope-alerta/README.md

 ### Background tasks execution

-To execute background tasks for IOMetrics alerters plugins, at least one celery worker must be running.
+To execute background tasks for Datadope alerters plugins, at least one celery worker must be running.

 To run a celery worker the same python environment for alerta may be used.
 Also, the same configuration file may be used (configuration file in config_example is prepared to run a celery worker consuming from all configured queues).